On this page…

 The first webinar was hosted by Kristin Ransom, Coastal Management Specialist at NOAA Office for Coastal Management.
 This webinar was designed to help coastal managers understand what can be found on the Digital Coast, provide tips for navigating the website, and demonstrate how Digital Coast tools, resources, and training can be used to explore a specific topic, using natural infrastructure as an example.

-Part 2: Seven Best Practices for Risk Communication (February 7, 2019 at 2pm ET)
+Part 2: Seven Best Practices for Risk Communication (February 7, 2019)

 The second webinar featured the interactive Seven Best Practices for Risk Communications training.
 During this training, participants learned how to effectively communicate about the risks of weather and climate hazards through real-world examples from their trainers (Stephanie Fauver, Meteorologist at NOAA OCM and Tashya Allen, Hazards Specialist at the Baldwin Group) and peers.

-Part 3: Introduction to Socioeconomic and ENOW Data, Tools, and Training (February 25, 2019 at 2pm ET)
+Part 3: Introduction to Socioeconomic and ENOW Data, Tools, and Training (February 25, 2019)

 The third webinar provided participants with a primer on Digital Coast tools, datasets, and trainings that can be used to better understand the economic impacts of our oceans and coasts.
 By the end of this webinar, participants learned where to find economic and socioeconomic data on Digital Coast, what tools are available to understand the economic impacts of ocean and coastal resources, and how to get access to additional training on these topics.